junichi11/netbeans-php-cs-fixer-plugin/README.md

 `project properties > PHP CS Fixer`
 - If you would like to use settings each projects, please, check `use project settings`

+### Customizing Options

+If you would like to use some options, please check the custom checkbox, then please add them to it.

+e.g. `--cache-file=/path/to/.php_cs.cache`

 ## Usage

 1. Right-click